sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 ![](images/unicode_char_anti_sandbox.png)

-To review the second stage, I simply printed it instead of running it.
+To review the second stage, just print it instead of running it.

 ![](images/2_stage_powershell_script_clean.png)